Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

-\begin{Thm} Let $f:M \rightarrow {\mathbb{R}}^n$ be a fold map such that $f {\mid}_{S(f)}$ is an embedding and that the Euler number of $W_f$ is $1$.
-For example, consider a Morse function with two singular points on a homotopy sphere or a round fold map whose singular set is connected {\rm (}on a homotopy sphere{\rm )}. \begin{enumerate} \item Let $n$ be even {\rm (}odd{\rm )}.
-If we perform a finite iteration of normal S-bubbling operations such that the Euler numbers of generating manfolds are not negative starting from $f$, then the resulting Euler numbers of the resulting Reeb spaces are not smaller {\rm (}resp. larger{\rm )} than $1$.
-Moreover, every positive integer not smaller {\rm (}resp. larger{\rm )} than $1$ is realized as the resulting Reeb space of an iteration of normal S-bubbling operations. \item Let $n$ be $1$ {\rm (}$2${\rm )}.
-If we perform a finite iteration of normal S-bubbling operations , then the resulting Euler number of the resulting Reeb space is not larger {\rm (}resp. smaller{\rm )} than $1$. \item Let $n \geq 3$.
-In this situation, every integer is realized as the Euler number of the resulting Reeb space of an iteration of normal S-bubbling operations. \end{enumerate} \end{Thm} \begin{proof} The former part of the first statement immediately follows from Corollary \ref{cor:2}.
-The latter part is easily obtained by applying a finite iteration of normal S-bubbling operations such that the generating manfolds are points (the Euler number of point is $1>0$) starting from $f$ and Corollary \ref{cor:2}.
+\begin{Thm} Let $f:M \rightarrow N$ be a fold map. \begin{enumerate} \item Let $n$ be even {\rm (}odd{\rm )}.
+If we perform a finite iteration of normal M-bubbling operations such that the Euler numbers of generating manifolds are not negative starting from $f$, then the resulting Euler numbers of the resulting Reeb spaces are not smaller {\rm (}resp. larger{\rm )} than the Euler number of $W_f$.
+Moreover, every positive integer not smaller {\rm (}resp. larger{\rm )} than this Euler number is realized as the resulting Reeb space of an iteration of normal M-bubbling operations. \item Let $n$ be $1$ {\rm (}$2${\rm )}.
+If we perform a finite iteration of normal M-bubbling operations starting from $f$, then the resulting Euler number of the resulting Reeb space is not larger {\rm (}resp. smaller{\rm )} than the Euler number of $W_f$. \item Let $n \geq 3$.
+By performing a finite iteration of normal M-bubbling {\rm (}S-bubbling{\rm )} operations starting from $f$, every integer is realized as the Euler number of the resulting Reeb space. \end{enumerate} \end{Thm} \begin{proof} The former part of the first statement immediately follows from Corollary \ref{cor:2} by considering normal M-bubbling {\rm (}S-bubbling{\rm )} surgeries whose generating manifolds are points, whose Euler numbers are $1$ (we take the points as in Example \ref{ex:1} (\ref{ex:1.1})).
+The latter part is easily obtained by applying a finite iteration of normal M-bubbling {\rm (}resp.
+S-bubbling{\rm )} operations such that the generating manifolds are points starting from $f$, by virtue of Corollary \ref{cor:2}.

 We easily have the second statement for $n=1$ by the fact that the generating manifold is always a point and by Corollary \ref{cor:2}.
-For $n=2$, we have the result by the fact that the generating manifold is always a point or a circle (the Euler class of a circle is $0$) and by Corollary \ref{cor:2}.
+For $n=2$, we have the result by the fact that the generating manifold is always a point or a circle (the Euler number is $0$) and by Corollary \ref{cor:2}.